pl0xi/sftp.nvim/README.md

 A Neovim plugin for syncing files with remote servers.

+## Disclaimer

+This plugin was primarily developed with the assistance of an AI and was originally created for personal use.
+While it has been tested, there may be unforeseen bugs or limitations.
+Please use it with caution and feel free to contribute any improvements!

 ## Features

 - **File Diffing**: Compare local files with their remote counterparts using `diffsplit`.
+- **File Uploading**: Upload local files to the remote server.
 - **Project-Specific Configuration**: Easily configure settings on a per-project basis.
 - **Simple Initialization**: Get started quickly with a single command.
 - **Enhanced Error Logging**: Clear, informative error messages using `vim.notify`.